-Plains game hunting in Namibia can be less expensive than S. Africa
+Plains game hunting in Namibia can be less expensive than a Safari in South Africa.

 What to expect when hunting in Namibia:

-The Professional Hunter is experienced with both rifle and bowhunting, and Safaris are custom made to fit your personal goals for your Africa Safari!
+The Professional Hunter is experienced with both rifle and bowhunting.
+Safaris are custom made to fit your personal goals for your Africa Safari!

 Hunting takes place from hides and on “stalking walks” according to the hunter’s preference.
 Since emphasis is put on exclusivity and individual service, they only take a maximum of 4 hunters at a time (2 x 2 : 1).